Valchy/windows-virtual-desktop-shortcuts/README.md

 Pro tip: use `WIN+R` and paste the path from above to open the directory location.

-Also keep in mind that any further changes

 ## Step 4: Enjoy
 Be blessed with easy virtual desktop switching :)